lostsource/SimpleRTCData/README.md

 The *initiator* must call this method to retrieve the offer metadata which should be used by the *joiner* as the first argument for the `getAnswer` method.
 The callback function gets one argument `(String offer)`.

+### request
+*SimpleRTCData.request(String requestId, Function callback)*

+Requests data from peer triggering the [request event](#onrequest) on the remote peer.
+Data sent by the peer will be passed to the callback function.

 ### send
 *SimpleRTCData.send(DOMString | ArrayBuffer message, [Function callback])*